 If $Q$ is not torsion-free.
 Let $T\hookrightarrow Q$ be the maximum torsion sub-sheaf, so $L:=Q/T$ is torsion-free.
-Since $Hom((T, 0), (E, 1))=0$, a non-zero morphism $(Q,0) \to (E, 1)$ induces a non-zero morphism $(L, 0) \to (E,1)$.
+Since $\Hom((T, 0), (E, 1))=0$, a non-zero morphism $(Q,0) \to (E, 1)$ induces a non-zero morphism $(L, 0) \to (E,1)$.
 Let $(K, 1)$ be the kernel of the composition $(E, 1) \twoheadrightarrow (Q,0)\twoheadrightarrow (L, 0)$, and consider the following diagram

-For the same reason, $\phi_1$ has to be zero which indicates that the sequence is split.
-Then, we get a contradiction that $(E,1)$ can't be $\delta$-stable.
-Therefore, $Hom(Q, E)=0$, and the proof is complete. \end{proof}
+For the same reason, $\phi_1$ has to be zero, which indicates that the sequence is split.
+Then, we get a contradiction that $(E,1)$ cannot be $\delta$-stable.
+Therefore, $\Hom(Q, E)=0$, and the proof is complete. \end{proof}

-\subsection{Wall-crossings for a rank 2 class.}
+\subsection{Wall-crossings for a rank 2 class}

 When the rational polynomial $\delta\in \mathbb{Q}[t]_{> 0}$ varies with respect to the lexicographic order, there will possibly be some walls.
 We call the region between two adjacent walls a \emph{chamber}.
 Such wall-crossing behaviors for coherent pairs were studied in \cite{Thaddeus1992StablePL} on a smooth curve and in \cite{he1996espaces} on $\mathbb{P}^2$.